ESPRI-Mod/synda/sdt/doc/admin_guide.md

 ### Adding a selection file

-Create a new file in '$HOME/sdt/selection' folder and set the filters.
+Create a new selection file in the 'selection' folder and set the filters.

 Then run command below to start the discovery